MaheshNat/dotfiles/README.md

 ## Extras

 Dual monitor wallpapers included in the wallpapers directory!
-My OBS recording settings and xdg-mime apps (soon to be actually filled out) are also included.
+My OBS recording settings and xdg-mime apps are also included.

 ## PS